ibm-cloud-docs/monitoring/api/mon-curl.md

 {:note: .note}

-# Using cURL to call the Sysdig API
+# Using cURL to make Sysdig REST API calls
 {: #mon-curl}

-You can use cURL from a terminal to make API calls to the {{site.data.keyword.mon_full_notm}} service.
+You can use cURL, a command line tool, from a terminal to make API calls to the {{site.data.keyword.mon_full_notm}} service by using URL syntax.
 {:shortdesc}

+## cURL syntax
+{: #mon-curl-tool}

-Use the following command from a terminal, to run a cURL command:
+Use the following syntax from a terminal to run a cURL command:

 ```shell
 curl -X <METHOD> <SYSDIG_ENDPOINT>/<API_URL> <-H HEADERS,> [-d DATA]